tillitis/dev-tillitis/hugo/content/hw/_index.md

 The ASLR is implemented by XORing the CPU address with the contents of the `ADDR_RAM_ASLR` register in the TK1 core.
 The result is used as the RAM address.
-The ASLR is set up by the FW as part of loading the Tkey device app.
+The ASLR is set up by the FW as part of loading the TKey device app.
 The ASLR will be transparent to the app, and developers does not have to do anything to use it.

 For more information about the ASLR, please see the Tillitis Key